 A software-development tool that translates high-level language programs into the machine-language instructions that a particular processor can understand and execute.
 However, the object code that results is not yet ready to be run; at least a linker or link-step must follow.

 1.Describes the architecture of a processor family.
 Abbreviated CISC.
 So-called CISC processors generally feature variable-length instructions and multiple addressing formats and have a small number of general-purpose registers.
 Intel's 80x86 family is the quintessential example of CISC.
+2.Contrast with reduced instruction set computer.

 A larger, more capable PLD.
 Abbreviated CPLD.
 Each CPLD typically consists of several programmable logic blocks plus a matrix of programmable interconnecting paths.
 CPLDs can be used to create larger and more advanced logic circuits than PLDs but are generally smaller and less flexible than FPGAs.